Hikarinaka/DKLed/README.md

 Project is written using CooCox
 There are some modules derived from several libraries, but heavily refactored with spped and program size optimisation in mind

+Bin and hex files are pre-compiled files for stm32F103T8 Sourcecode zip file is c++ sourcecode